Older Dog Suddenly Becoming Anxious

 Dr. Fossum also suggests, “Cognitive enrichment, such as regular exercise, social interactions, and introduction of new toys, may also improve cognitive function in dogs with CCD and prevent or delay cognitive decline in dogs as they age.”

 Miss Davila said, “At this time, there is no treatment for CCD, but we do recommend supplement intervention starting early (around 7 years if they aren’t already taking them) with fish oil high in DHA and organic MCT ( medium-chain triglycerides) oil.”
 She also said, “There is also a nice product called Senilife, made specifically to protect the aging dog brain, that contains resveretrol.”
+If you have a Cavalier, please read this article on MCAD deficiency in Cavaliers before addint to the diet.

 Dr. Burch also recommends adding medium-chain triglycerides (MCT) to the diet.
 She stated, “MCTs help provide an alternative energy source to the brain and improve the brain mitochondrial activity, which will decrease the symptoms.”